WHY am I doing this to myself?

 Because I hadn’t been applying EFFORT.

-So if I wanted to create the life I wanted, I needed to take 100% ownership of where I was at and I needed to start applying more effort to my life.
+What I realised is that if I wanted to create the life I wanted, I needed to take 100% ownership of where I was at, and to start applying more effort to my life.

 And with EVERYTHING.